I am a part-time student. Am I eligible for OSAP?

 - Check for any outstanding necessary documentation or instructions on what needs to be done next.

 - Update your mailing address to make sure you receive all correspondence promptly.

-- Check on the amount of loans and/or grants that have been issued for your current year and also for past years if you are a returning student.
+- Check on the amount of loans and/or grants that have been issued for your current year (and for past years if you are a returning student).

-- Check to see if your document has arrived at the school by logging into the Financial Document Tracker.
+Check to see if your document has arrived at York University's Student Financial Services office by logging into the Financial Document Tracker.